Fictosexuality

 - Fictophilia: the umbrella term, covering sexual, romantic and other strong attachment, including non-sexual love.
 It is the most general of the three.

 The interest ranges from a passing crush on a character to a committed, self-identified relationship with a "waifu" or "husbando."
-It overlaps with, but is not the same as, attraction to drawn images in general (pictophilia) or to objects such as figures and dolls (object sexuality); fictosexuality is specifically about the character, the personality and identity, not only the picture.
+It overlaps with, but is not the same as, attraction to drawn images in general (pictophilia) or to physical objects such as figures and dolls (object sexuality); fictosexuality is specifically about the character, the personality and identity, not only the picture.

 History & origins